 Note that the first probability in the right hand side of inequality \eqref{ud_4} converges to $0$ as $r\rightarrow\infty$ by \eqref{ud_3}.
 Hence, it is enough to consider the second probability in the right hand side of \eqref{ud_4} which is less than or equal to

-where \eqref{ud_5} is due to \eqref{queue_length_1_2}.
+where \eqref{ud_5} is by \eqref{queue_length_1_2}.
 We obtain \eqref{ud_6} in the following way.
 Server 4 works on buffer 4 during the whole up interval by construction.
-On the other hand, server 3 can be idle during an up interval.
+However, server 3 can be idle during an up interval.
 Hence, we have for all $t\in [0,\tau_{2n}^r-\tau_{2n-1}^r)$

 which gives \eqref{ud_6}.

 We expect the sum in \eqref{ud_6} to converge to zero because each term is the difference between two renewal processes with different rates, and the faster renewal process is the one being subtracted.
 To formalize this intuition, it is helpful to bound those differences by using the processes